mastercomfig/mastercomfig/README.md

 If you're using Linux or macOS, check out the wiki for [some optional instructions](https://github.com/mastercoms/tf2cfg/wiki/OpenGL-Systems).

-Having issues?
+Having issues (like crashes or local servers not working where you can't move or shoot)?
 Check out some [troubleshooting instructions](https://github.com/mastercoms/tf2cfg/wiki/Troubleshooting).

 ## Clean up